Upcycled food and food waste

 How much food is wasted in the world?

-This amount of food could feed as many as 2 billion people.
 Meanwhile, according to the 'State of Food Security and Nutrition in the World' report, nearly 690 million people worldwide were suffering from hunger in 2019.
 Through the pandemic, it is likely that this number has increased by an additional 130 million.

-This ⅓ of food, 30% can be divided into two parts:
+This ⅓ of food, or 30% can be divided into two parts:

 • FLI (Food Loss Index) - food that is wasted during production, even before it is sold (14% of the food produced in the world)